OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_federation.rst

 It is a good idea to prevent any API access to the master zone during this step (e.g. by filtering out access to API).

 Step 2.
-Stop all zones
+Stop All Zones
 ================================================================================

 Stop OpenNebula and any other related services you may have running: OneFlow, EC2, and Sunstone, **in all zones**.
 Preferably use the system tools, like `systemctl` or `service` as `root` in order to stop the services.

 Step 3.
-Upgrade zones
+Upgrade Zones
 ================================================================================

 You can upgrade now each zone following the corresponding guide.
 The master zone **must be the last one to upgrade**: